aces/sing-squashfs-support/build_data/README.md

 The core unix utility to create squashfs filesystems is called `mksquashfs`.
 It comes from the `squashfs-tools` package.

-None of the operations described below requires root access.
+None of the operations described below require root access.

 We will assume we are trying to package a large directory structure.
 As a general model, let us say it is stored under the path `/data/large`